How do I enter the Awards?

 What are the broadcast dates for eligible programmes?

-Entries have to have been on air/streamed on a channel or platform in Asia between 1 July 2019 and 30 June 2020.
-If your series starts before the deadline and runs after 30 June, please only submit episodes that have aired/streamed on or after 1 July 2019 or on/before 30 June 2020.
+Entries have to have been made in Asia and on air/streamed for the first time on a channel or platform in Asia between 1 July 2020 and 11 June 2021.
+If your series starts before the deadline and runs after 11 June, please only submit episodes that have aired/streamed between those dates.

 Who is eligible to enter?